Clausius-Mossotti Relation Revisited: Media with Electric and Magnetic Response: Theory

-Consider a composite medium consisting of particles with electric, $\alpha_{\rm e}$, and magnetic, $\alpha_{\rm m}$, polarizabilities.
-These polarizabilities take into account finite size effects~\cite{Shalaev1996ElectromagneticComposites}, self-interaction~\cite{deVries1998PointWaves}, and dipole fluctuations~\cite{Barrera1988}.
-The electric and magnetic dipole moments induced on the particles are taken to be independently linear in the total electric $\d E$ and magnetic $\d H$ fields on them: $\v d_{\rm e} = \alpha_{\rm e} \d E$ and $\v d_{\rm m} = \alpha_{\rm m} \d H$ as illustrated in Fig.~\ref{fig:M_D}.
-The goal is to replace the particles with a continuous medium characterized by an electric response (permittivity) $\varepsilon$ and a magnetic response (permeability) $\mu$.
-The scattered fields outside the volume of the medium are required to be the same for both approaches.
-In other words, the field scattered by the total $N$ particles in a volume $V=N/\rho$ is equivalent to that by the medium in the same volume~\cite{Markel2016IntroductionTutorial,Markel2016MaxwellTutorial}.
-The equivalence of the scattered fields impose a requirement on electric and magnetic polarization distributions $\v P$ and $\v M$ to be the same on the microscopic and macroscopic scales:
+Before considering a generalized CMRs, it is expedient to provide a derivation of its well-established representation.
+Consider a composite medium consisting of particles with sizes much smaller than the wavelength of the incident illumination.
+Particles are embedded in vacuum and characterized by complex-valued electric dipole polarizability, $\alpha_{\rm e}$.
+The polarizability may takes into account finite size effects~\cite{Shalaev1996ElectromagneticComposites}, self-interaction~\cite{deVries1998PointWaves}, and dipole fluctuations~\cite{Barrera1988}.
+The electric dipole moment induced on the particles are taken to be independently linear in the total electric field on them: $\v d_{\rm e} = \alpha_{\rm e} \d E$ with higher order multipoles neglected.
+The goal is to replace the particles at the microscopic level with a continuous medium at the macroscopic level, requiring the electric polarization of the medium to be the same after the replacement~\cite{Markel2016IntroductionTutorial,Markel2016MaxwellTutorial}.
+The macroscopic expression of the electric polarization is given by